collective/dexterity.membrane/README.rst

 This package has been tested and developed for Plone 4.2+ In fact it will only work on that version (or higher) as we require uuid support.
+We highly recommend using Python 2.7.
+It may work on Python 2.6, but we are not testing with that version (and at least the tests have some code that only works on 2.7).

 We depend on Products.membrane 2.0.2 or higher as that contains a fix to make sure members that are deleted are also removed from the membrane_tool catalog.